Analysis | Backlash growing to Biden’s insistence that schools give standardized tests during the pandemic

 As the department continues to work with states on their individual testing plans, some have started administering tests in math and English language arts (ELA) — though not without problems.
 In Texas, the first day was canceled because of computer glitches.
 School officials in Florida and Wisconsin said students who had stayed home all year to learn remotely had to return to school for the exams, infuriating some parents.
 At the same time, a movement for parents to have their children “opt out” of the tests gained steam.

 The controversy represents the newest chapter in a long-running national debate about the value of high-stakes standardized tests.
 Since 2002, the federal government has mandated schools give most students ELA and math standardized tests every year for the purposes of holding schools accountable for student progress.
-The scores are also used to rank schools, evaluate teachers, made grade promotion decisions and for other purposes.
+The scores are also used to rank schools, evaluate teachers, make grade promotion decisions and other purposes.

 Education Secretary Miguel Cardona says it is necessary for schools to see where students are academically after the chaos of the pandemic school year, and that the test scores will show where to target billions of dollars Congress recently approved for pandemic relief to K-12 schools.